-What do you need to bring to your first meeting with a Sun Life Financial advisor?
+What should you bring to your first meeting?

 1. Your goals.
 Before you meet with an advisor, it’s a good idea to have your goals sorted out.